psenough/NPlusPlusAssistant/README.md

 * detect if npp is running

+* list all profiles listed and select one to replace current one

 ## Stuff it'll eventually do:

-* list all profiles listed and select one to replace current one

-* download soundpacks and select one to replace current one
+* download soundpacks and select one to replace the current one

 * download palettes and select which ones to install